Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 3-18.
 Sympathetic nerves in the spinal nerves.

-Let us examine TN1–LN2 from the spinal cord.
+Let¡¯s examine TN1–LN2 from the spinal cord.
 A preganglionic fiber passes the anterior root and trunk of spinal nerve just as the somatic motor nerve (Fig. 2-12).
 This fiber soon travels through the white ramus communicans to reach a paravertebral ganglion.
-There the preganglionic fiber has three routes (A, B, and C in the figure above).
+There the preganglionic fiber has three routes (A, B, and C).

 The three routes are explained as follows: (Route A: from TN1–TN4 to the thoracic cavity) The preganglionic fiber synapses at the paravertebral ganglion.
 The postganglionic fiber then proceeds in the splanchnic nerve (Fig. 3-19) to innervate the deep smooth and cardiac muscles (lung, heart...) in the thoracic cavity (Fig. 5-43).

 Some postganglionic fiber passes the gray ramus communicans to rejoin the spinal nerve.
-The fiber, accompanying the somatic motor nerve (Fig. 2-12), travels to the thoracic and abdominal walls and innervates the superficial smooth muscles in the sweat glands, hair, and blood vessels.
+The fiber, accompanying the somatic motor nerve (Fig. 2-12), travels to the thoracic and abdominal walls and innervates the superficial smooth muscles in the sweat gland, hair, and blood vessel.

-(Route B: from TN5–LN2 to abdominal cavity.)
+(Route B: from TN5–LN2 to the abdominal cavity.)
 Without synapsing at the paravertebral ganglion, the preganglionic fiber runs along the splanchnic nerve and synapses at the prevertebral ganglion.
-The splanchnic nerve from TN5–LN2 serves as the link between the paravertebral ganglia (Fig. 5-43) and prevertebral ganglia (Fig. 6-49).
+The splanchnic nerve from TN5–LN2 serves as the link between the paravertebral ganglion (Fig. 5-43) and prevertebral ganglion (Fig. 6-50).
 Postganglionic fiber innervates the deep smooth muscles in the abdominal cavity.

-One must keep in mind that unlike in the schematic Fig. 3-18, the prevertebral ganglion is located literally in front of the vertebra.
-An example would be the celiac ganglion (Fig. 6-49).
+In the Fig. 3-18, the prevertebral ganglion is located anterolateral to the vertebra containing spinal cord.
+Unlike the schematic figure, the prevertebral ganglion is literally in front of the vertebra.
+An example would be the celiac ganglion (Fig. 6-50).

 (Route C: from the TN1–LN2 to the head, neck, pelvis, perineum, and limbs) Without synapsing at the paravertebral ganglion, the preganglionic fiber takes an elevator called the sympathetic trunk and synapses at the paravertebral ganglion of upper level (cervical ganglion) or lower level (lumbar or sacral ganglion).
 During dissection, one can find that the sympathetic trunk connects the serial paravertebral ganglia vertically (Figs. 3-19, 5-43, 7-18).
 The sympathetic trunk consists of preganglionic fibers, as one may have assumed.

-Let us pay attention to CN8.
-The elevated preganglionic fiber synapses at the inferior cervical ganglion.
-The inferior cervical ganglion is a type of paravertebral ganglion (Fig. 3-19).
+Let¡¯s pay attention to CN8.
+The elevated preganglionic fiber synapses at the inferior cervical ganglion, a type of paravertebral ganglion (Fig. 3-19).
 The postganglionic fiber may proceed along arteries and innervate various smooth muscles in the head and neck region.
 A small portion of the postganglionic fiber passes through gray ramus communicans and joins CN8, then they together innervate smooth muscles in the upper limb.
 Recall that CN8 is a part of the brachial plexus (Fig. 2-14).

 Fig. 3-19.
 Cervical ganglia, rami communicantes.

 The superior cervical ganglion is the result of the fused 1st–4th cervical ganglia; middle cervical ganglion, of 5th–6th; and inferior cervical ganglion, of 7th–8th.
-Based on the number of ganglia that are fused, the superior cervical ganglion is the largest and thus responsible for the most number of functions.
+Based on the number of ganglia that are fused, the superior cervical ganglion is the largest and thus responsible for the most number of functions in head.

 Frequently, the inferior cervical ganglion merges with the 1st thoracic ganglion (paravertebral ganglion of TN1) to form the cervicothoracic ganglion (also known as the stellate ganglion) (Fig. 5-43).